 NOTICE OF PRIVACY PRACTICES

-Effective January 1, 2022
+Effective July 1, 2023

 Our Commitment to Your Privacy

-STREST, LLC is dedicated to maintaining the privacy of your personal health information as part of providing professional services.
 We are required by law to keep this “protected health information” confidential.
 This notice describes how we use and safeguard your information.

 In some legal situations we may be required to use or share your health information without prior authorization, such as:

-- Some lawsuits and legal or court proceedings
+• Some lawsuits and legal or court proceedings.

-- If required by a law enforcement official
+• If required by a law enforcement official.

-- For Workers Compensation and similar benefit programs
+• For Workers Compensation and similar benefit programs.

 Your Rights Regarding Your Health Information